ademirjunior/basic-rest-web-service-spring/README.md

 # basic-rest-web-service-spring
-Restfull web services fa a simple project
+Restfull web services for a simple project